operatorai/modelstore/README.md

 [![Downloads](https://pepy.tech/badge/modelstore)](https://pepy.tech/project/modelstore) [![Downloads](https://pepy.tech/badge/modelstore/month)](https://pepy.tech/project/modelstore)

-For more details, please refer to [the documentation](https://modelstore.readthedocs.io/en/latest/) or come to the [MLOps Community Slack](https://go.mlops.community/slack)'s `#oss-modelstore` channel.
+💭  Give us feedback by completing this survey: https://forms.gle/XShU3zrZcnLRWsk36

-## modelstore is an open source model registry library
+## modelstore is an open source model registry

-No tracking server required
+✅ No tracking server required
 * Store models on a local file system or in a bucket
 * Support for multiple clouds (AWS, GCP, Azure)

-Upload and version all your models
+✅ Upload and version all your models
 * Models are versioned on each upload
 * Replaces all the boiler plate code you need to save models

-Manage models by domains and states
+✅ Manage models by domains and states
 * List models in a domain
 * Create model states and manage which state a model is in

-Download and load
+✅ Download or load straight into memory
 * Download models by id
 * Load models straight from your storage back into memory

-Use as a command line tool
+✅ Use as a command line tool
 * Download models from the command line

+For more details, please refer to [the documentation](https://modelstore.readthedocs.io/en/latest/).

+## modelstore is being built in the open

+💬.
+Come and find us in the [MLOps Community Slack](https://go.mlops.community/slack)'s `#oss-modelstore` channel.

 ## Installation